 We need a place for our money to come and go.
-It should come with the basics, like a debit card, direct deposits of our paychecks, and the ability to easily transfer money to a savings account.
-Plus, be sure to look for an account with no fees (no one should pay just to get their own money).
-And look for bonuses - like points or rewards for using the debit card.
+It should come with the basics, like a debit card, direct deposit of our paychecks, and the ability to easily transfer money to a savings account.
+Plus, look for an account that allows you to avoid fees.
+And gives you access to your money online, at branches around town, and ATMs nationwide.